G7 to donate 1 billion COVID-19 vaccine doses to poorer countries

 Leaving poorer countries to deal with the pandemic alone risks allowing the virus to further mutate and evade vaccines.
 Charities have also said that logistical support will be needed to help administer large numbers of vaccines in poorer countries.

-The British doses will be drawn from the stock it has already procured for its domestic programme, and will come from suppliers Oxford-AstraZeneca (AZN.L), Pfizer-BioNTech (PFE.N), Janssen, Moderna and others.
+The British doses will be drawn from the stock it has already procured for its domestic programme, and will come from suppliers Oxford-AstraZeneca, Pfizer-BioNTech, Janssen, Moderna and others.

 Our Standards: The Thomson Reuters Trust Principles.